EmbarkStudios/cargo-deny/docs/src/cli/common.md

 it will be ignored if it does not match at least 1 of the specified targets.
 This overrides the top-level [`targets = []`](../checks/cfg.md) configuration value.

-#### `--context` (deprecated)

-The directory used as the context for the deny, if not specified, the current working directory is used instead.
-Must contain a Cargo.toml file.